cs1302uga/cs1302-tutorials/packages.md

 1. Change directly into `cs1302-packages` directory.

 2. Move the `HelloWorld.java` file into the `cs1302.hello` package directory.
+   You may need to create both the `cs1302` and `hello` directories before executing the following command.

    ```
    $ mv src/HelloWorld.java src/cs1302/hello/